codevibesmatter/vibestack/apps/server/src/sync/README.md

 - **state**: Manages state persistence for the Durable Object.
 - **types**: Shared type definitions for the sync module.

+### Integration with Replication

+The sync module works closely with the replication system:

+1. **Initialization Sequence**:
+   - When a client connects, the SyncDO initializes the replication system
+   - SyncDO waits for the replication system's initial poll to complete
+   - This ensures any pending WAL changes are processed before sync operations begin

+2. **Change Source**:
+   - Changes are read from the `change_history` table, which is populated by the replication system
+   - Each client tracks its current position using an LSN (Log Sequence Number)
+   - Catchup sync retrieves changes newer than the client's LSN

+3. **Race Condition Prevention**:
+   - The SyncDO calls `ReplicationDO.waitForInitialPoll()` before starting sync
+   - This ensures the replication system has completed processing all WAL changes
+   - Without this synchronization, clients might not see changes made right before their connection

 ### Connection Module

 The connection module is organized into the following components: